 will be considered (e.g., missionary in a situation that makes it difficult to take courses in a timely

 AGTS will accept up to six doctoral credits for valid/supervised pastoral clinical education provided the CPE units were not used to fulfill the requirements of M.Div.
 Equivalency, or any other graduate degree.
 The institution and credit must be recognized by the Association for Clinical Pastoral Education, Inc. accreditation commission.

 To request transfer credit, official transcripts must be received by the Registrar’s Office before consideration for doctoral credit will be given.
 (Any exceptions to the standard policy must be recommended by the D.Min.
 Committee and approved by the Academic Affairs Committee.)

 Note: The transfer of credits does not waive/change the program fee.

 Doctor of Ministry Courses Open to Unclassified Doctoral Level Students

 A limited number of non-degree, post-M.Div. persons who are not pursuing a D.Min. degree at AGTS may be allowed to take courses if they satisfy admission requirements for the D.Min. program.
 Contact the D.Min.
 Office for further information.

-Graduates of the Doctor of Ministry program have the option of auditing one elective course per year on a space-available basis.
-A significantly discounted fee is charged for the audit option.
+Graduates of the Doctor of Ministry program have the option of auditing one elective course free of charge per year on a space-available basis.

 There is one program fee for the Doctor of Ministry.
 The current fee is $16,500* to be paid in 11 equal installments over three-and-a half years.
 The program fee covers tuition for 30 hours and graduation fees.
 (See D.Min.
 Participant Handbook for details).
 This fee does not cover the $75 application fee, textbooks, costs of travel, housing and meals incurred while on campus, editing, directed research fees, continuation fees, late project fees, extension fees or tuition for courses taken at other institutions.